Super Bowl Secrets Revealed: Little Known Facts Quiz

 Did you know

-The CFL has had many legendary players over the years, including Doug Flutie, Warren Moon, and Johnny Rodgers.
+The MLS has had many legendary players over the years, including David Beckham, Landon Donovan, and Thierry Henry.